-Your Ally in Recovering Pavement-Fall Damages
+Your Ally In Recovering Pavement-Fall Damages

 If you suffered an injury from a broken or uneven sidewalk or other paved surface in the state of New Jersey, you have legal recourse to get financial compensation for your injuries and damages.

-Goldstein & Goldstein, in East Orange, New Jersey, has vast and deep experience assisting clients with holding accountable businesses, property owners and government entities that have a legal duty to provide safe premises for visitors.
+Goldstein & Goldstein, LLP, in East Orange, New Jersey, has vast and deep experience assisting clients with holding accountable businesses, property owners and government entities that have a legal duty to provide safe premises for visitors.

 Bad things can happen when responsible parties fail to protect the public from avoidable hazards.
 Bones break, ligaments tear and hard impacts can damage soft tissues.
 Concussions and other head injuries are not uncommon when a fall leads to a “head bounce” on hard pavement.

-Essex County Pothole Accident Attorney
+Experienced Pothole Accident Attorney

 Determining who is responsible for a fall on pavement depends on who owns the property.
 Conclusions aren’t always immediately obvious.